OMA-B/OMA-B/README.md

 -
 - 👀 I’m fond of building fully functional and well interactive web apps/projects
 -
-- 🌱 I’m currently proficient in HTML5, CSS3 and JavaScript, but still learning and growing in front-end web development
+- 🌱 I’m currently proficient in HTML5, CSS3, Bootstrap, TailwindCSS and JavaScript, but still learning and growing in front-end web development
 -
 - 💞️ I like to collaborate on web and mobile apps development projects
 -